enklu/enklu.github.io/docs/TroubleshootingTips.md

 ### I'm getting a blue/blank screen?

+This is a silent editor crash.
 If you are getting a blue/blank screen you very likely ran into a script error.
 This is often caused when adding something to the inspector window and viewing the variable.

 Doublecheck your code is not missing any } or ] as often this will cause this issue.
+Ensure the order of those symbols is correct because failure to do will also result in a blank page.

 ```
 var StartClosed = "{[Start Closed:bool]}";